PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **The central decision**: A note requires a printed accidental when its accidental differs from the **current remembered state** for that letter/octave combination.

 **Key insight**: This single rule handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
 The complexity lies in what constitutes the "current remembered state."

+**Architectural summary**: Remembered alterations are modeled as sparse per-octave deviations from a key-signature baseline, updated in strict temporal order across all voices and staves of an instrument, with a single comparison rule determining all printed accidentals—required, courtesy, or cautionary—in a layout-independent, house-style-configurable way.

 ### Correctness Invariants